 What UCAT score do you need for St George’s Medicine?

-The cut-off overall UCAT scores for the past three years (home students) were 2690, 2630 and 2710.
+The likely required UCAT score for home students applying for 2026 entry is around 1947, however, thresholds do change year by year.
 Additionally, students must have a minimum score of 500 in each component in order to be considered.

 How hard is it to get into St George’s Medical School?